dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ### Test posting data

-The following code creates an HTTP POST endpoint `/todoitems` to add data to the in-memory database:
+The following code in `Program.cs` creates an HTTP POST endpoint `/todoitems` that adds data to the in-memory database:

 [!code-csharp[](min-web-api/samples/7.x/todo/Program.cs?name=snippet_post)]

+Run the app.
+The browser displays a 404 error because there is no longer a `/` endpoint.

 Use the POST endpoint to add data to the app: